pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 big” means greater than `112`, the same value as we used to stop the player’s bat going off the top of the court.

-**TODO: Check that 120 for new assets.
-Where does player bat hit its stops?**

 {{< learner-task-help >}}

 {{< jr-commit clamp-RobotBat-y-high edit-script >}}